 August 2023

-In this age of deep or hyper imaging when satellites and drones have mapped the earth down to the last square metre one would be forgiven for thinking a field survey is old-fashioned and passe.
+In this age of deep or hyper imaging when satellites and drones have mapped the earth down to the last square metre one would be forgiven for thinking a field survey is old-fashioned and passé.
 But as every researcher knows that is not the case.
 Satellite mapping, while invaluable for questions at large spatial scales, doesn’t work when we want to know what’s happening at the village or even mohalla level.

 In the image below an example of field notes are shown that were made over 100 years ago.
 Joseph Grinnell, an American ecologist standardized the format for field notes collected by his team in their efforts to document the flora and fauna of California.
 One sees immediately the level of detail provided in these notes, details that have been gathered by painstakingly walking through the field site, perhaps multiple times.

 Survey of India topographic maps do something similar.
 They provide detailed information of natural and cultural features such as relief, vegetation, water bodies, cultivated land, settlements, and transportation networks (taken from NCERT).
 Since the geographic position and elevations of all these features, natural and man-made, are marked, it is easy to use these maps for travel, surveys and research.
 Again, these maps are produced by walking and taking coordinates and elevations in a particular location and repeating the procedure over and over again.
+While we don’t strive for this level of detail on our tank surveys, it is good to keep both these examples in mind.

 Examples of notes taken during field surveys of Yamare, Somapura and Kommasandra keres.
 All are along Sarjapur Road